UPPMAX/programming_formalisms/docs/tdd_at_bigger_scale/README.md

 ## 5.1.
 Discuss the steps shown

 Go through the steps shown above together.
+Make sure you follow along with the code on your own screen, as in each little discussion, there will be no screen shared.

 - Do you agree that the steps taken are reasonable?
 If not, why?
 - Do you think a mistake has been made?
 If yes, where?